AlexOnData/DaAn_Production_KPIs_STAB/README.md

-# 📊 Power BI Project - Energy Consumption Analysis
+# 📊 PowerBI Project - Energy Consumption Analysis

 ⚠️ **Disclaimer:** The dataset used in this project is **fictitious**.
 This dashboard was created **only as a presentation model** and should not be interpreted as real operational data.